 Slater was promoted Flying Officer on 1 September 1953 and for his service in Korea was awarded the D.F.C., the Government House file citing ‘Outstanding courage during many successful attacks against enemy whilst with 77 Squadron.’
 He was presented with his award at Government House, Canberra by Her Majesty The Queen on 15 February 1954.

 He resigned from the Permanent Royal Australian Air Force on 18 May 1954 and enrolled in the Royal Australian Air Force Reserve.
 On 5 September 1955 he was appointed to a direct commission in the General Duties (Pilot) branch of the Royal Air Force in the rank of Flying Officer.

 Sold together with copied research including good quality photographs of the recipient in Korea and No. 77 Squadron records including combat reports from operations involving the recipient.
 The recipient’s full service record is available from the Australian National Archives.

-slight scrape at 6 o’clock to the edge of the Korea
+slight test scrape at 6 o’clock to the edge of the Korea